Beauty And The Beast Part 2: Apprehending The Missing Supercurrent

 \section{Abstract}

 The Moonshine module is a $c=24$ conformal field theory (CFT) whose automorphism group is the Monster group.
 It was argued by Dixon, Ginsparg, and Harvey in \cite{Dixon:1988qd} that there exists a spin lift of the Moonshine CFT with superconformal symmetry.
 Reference \cite{Dixon:1988qd} did not provide an explicit construction of a superconformal current.
-The present paper fills that gap.
+The present paper provides an explicit construction of a supercurrent.
 In fact, we will construct several superconformal currents in a spin lift of the Moonshine CFT using techniques developed in \cite{Harvey:2020jvu}.
 In particular, our construction relies on error correcting codes.